 Define the roles of pricing strategy consulting firms and project members clearly before the project starts.

 Often businesses move too quickly to select pricing consultants when they do not know the qualities they should be looking for or avoiding.

 Understand the consultants’ responsibilities and activities required to drive the project.
 The workflows required with other teams is also key to reaching project goals.

 You’ve selected pricing experts to help you with a difficult problem; so let them do their work.
 Give them room to do a significant portion of their work independently when you’ve got them on-board.

 - A pricing strategy consultancy firm is a success when their philosophy and behaviour is aligned to the top executives in the organisation.
 Pricing firms do well when executives give their all-out support and role model changes they want to see in their teams.
 Executives give direction; a pricing expert provides pricing strategy advice and implements it with precision and expertise.

-- Without clarity, direction and autonomy, pricing strategy consulting firms are at risk of wasting too much energy and time; negotiating their roles rather than focusing on their mission to drive profitability and ‘get things done.’
-This is why pricing projects fail often.
+- Without clarity, direction and autonomy, pricing strategy consulting firms are at risk of wasting too much energy and time negotiating their roles rather than focusing on their mission to drive profitability and ‘get things done.’
+This is why pricing projects often fail.

 - Pricing Recruitment (19)

 - Pricing Team Skills (10)